-Danie Greenwell teaches courses in Communication at Drexel University where she is working on a dissertation in Culture, Communication & Media.
+Danie Greenwell has a PhD in Communication from Drexel University in Culture, Communication & Media.
 Her research and non-profit work focus on health and the environment, specifically how these things are marketed to consumers.
-In addition, she teaches yoga at Maha Yoga in Center City.
-Find her class schedule here.

 Danie has developed and taught community based learning courses including, “Promoting Health and Wellbeing” and “Communication in Grassroots Organizations” in partnership with the non-profit LIFT and “Urban Farming Communities” in partnership with the Enterprise Center CDC/Walnut Hill Farm.
 In fall of 2012, Danie successfully completed the training program for “Inside-Out: The Prison Exchange Program” and serves on the Drexel advisory committee to expand the model to include other communities.
 Danie received her bachelor of arts in religious studies from the University of Pennsylvania.

 Danie is passionate about good food, alignment-based yoga, women’s health, environmental stewardship and improving access to resources for the thousands of Philadelphians who live in poverty.
-As an member of the Philadelphia non-profit scene and former president of Philadelphia’s Young Nonprofit Leaders, Danie has worked and volunteered with many area nonprofits including serving as a founding board member of the Philadelphia Orchard Project and currently serves as a trustee of UBA.
+As an member of the Philadelphia non-profit scene and former president of Philadelphia’s Young Nonprofit Leaders, Danie has worked and volunteered with many area nonprofits including serving as a founding board member of the Philadelphia Orchard Project.
 She is active in the local food movement, working to bring good food into the city from small family farms in the region.

 Drexel Community Based Learning Group: Includes service learning, Inside-Out Prison Exchange Model and side-by-side courses in partnership with community groups around the city.